remix-run/react-router/packages/react-router-website/api/Redirect.md

-# Redirect
+# &lt;Redirect>

 Rendering a `<Redirect>` will navigate to a new location.

-The new location will override the current location in the browser's history, like server-side redirects (HTTP 3xx) do.
+The new location will override the current location in the history stack, like server-side redirects (HTTP 3xx) do.

 ```js
 <Route exact path="/" render={() => (